 SCF solely relies on volunteers to get the work done and no one receives compensation for their work.
 SCF receives no funding from the government or the United Way.
 Our adoption fees and donations from other dog lovers cover our costs.

-See all the Dogs!
+See all the animals!

 How can such a loving, happy, affectionate, playful young lady been abandoned on a lonely county roa...read more about Penny